Kimserey/BlogArchive/20160621_ui_framework_websharper_spa_paket.md

 });
 ```

 The main function `.task(...)` defines the task which will be run as default.
+Inside we execute the three functions describe earlier.

 ```
 gulp.src('./scss/SimpleUI.scss')